Why Crosswalk Painting?

 Who’s doing this?

-I’m the organizer of the projects listed above, my name is Jill Dombrowski.
-I moved to Lansing in the mid 2010’s and have enjoyed raising my family here.
-I have a visual arts background with education in drawing and printmaking.
-With these projects I's aiming to “be the change I want to see in the world”.
-I’ve coordinated volunteers to help with past painting projects.
-I try to have 15 volunteers per project.
+Eastside resident Jill Dombrowski is the organizer of these projects.
+She moved to Lansing in the mid 2010’s and has enjoyed raising her family here.
+Jill has a visual arts background in drawing and printmaking.
+She coordinates volunteers to help with the painting projects, we like to have around 15 volunteers per project.

 Who’s paying for this?

-The projects have been funded by sponsoring organizations or by grants through the Arts Council of Greater Lansing.
-No taxpayer money has been used to fund these projects.
-The cost for materials is about $100 for a single crossing, but mainly depends on the density of the painted surface.
+The projects have been funded by sponsoring organizations or by the grants listed above.
+The cost for materials is about $600 for a typical intersection, but varries greatly due to the density of the painted surface and paint quality.

 How is it done?

-We decide on a location, date, and design.
-In the past we have tried painting with road quality paint and spray paint.
-Depending on the paint material, large scale templates are made from house wrap for regular paint or cardboard for spray paint.
-Materials are purchased.
-On the day of the painting we prepare the road surface by sweeping out loose dirt and debris.
-We measure out a six-foot width for the crosswalks and use a chalk line to mark straight lines.
-The main white lines are always painted per the City Public Services office instructions.
+We decide on a location, date, and design and clear these with the City of Lansing Public Services Department.
+Large scale templates are made and materials are purchased.
+The day before painting we try to power wash the crosswalks.
+On the day of painting we close one lane of traffic at a time on the roads at the intersection where we will paint.
+Then we measure out a six-foot width for the crosswalks and use a chalk line to mark straight lines.
+The main white lines are always painted.
 One side of the crosswalk is painted at a time to allow traffic to continue through the intersection during painting.
 Once the paint is dry we switch sides.
 High fives all around at the end of the project.

 Is the city ok with this?